bruno-strandberg/MONA/data/README.md

 This is the data directory distributed with the repo.
 The sub-directories are described below.

-* `cross_sections_gSeaGen_v4r1/` - neutrino cc/nc cross-sections on n, p, O16 from GENIE.
-Gift from M. Jongen.
-Bjorken-y distributions, created with `NMH/apps/bjorkeny_dists`, to help distribute events into bjorken-y bins.
+* `xsec_data/` - neutrino cc/nc cross-sections on H1, O16 from GENIE, alongside a file to distribute events into bjorknen-y bins.
 Files in this directory are used by `NMH/common_software/NuXsec.h/C` class.

 * `honda_flux/` - honda flux tables for the class `NMH/common_software/AtmFlux.h/C`.